radio0but/LXD-Control-Center/README.md

 # LXD Control Center

 It is yet another simple UI for LXD with Django and Subprocess.
 Easily manage your Linux containers from any devices.
+Note that you need to have LXD installed and initialized.

+### on many linux distro

+snap install lxd

+lxd init

-## To install it
+## To try it

+Note that for now the script only work on Debian based os using aptitude.
+Will be fixed soon though for now you can modify the script to fit your package manager.

-simply execute the install script to install it in your /opt folder:
+simply execute the install script to install LXD-Control-Center in your /opt folder:

 make it excutable :